modelica-tools/FMUComplianceChecker/trunk/README-FMUChecker.txt

 -n <num_steps>   Number of steps in forward Euler until time end.
                  Default is 100 steps simulation between start and stop time.

--o <filename>    Output file name.
+-o <filename>    Simulation result output file name.
 Default is to use standard output.

 -s <stopTime>    Simulation stop time, default is to use information from
                 'DefaultExperiment' as specified in the model description XML.